King Fahad Mosque (Culver City)

 The King Fahad Mosque (also King Fahd Mosque) is a mosque located in Culver City, California in Los Angeles County, US.
-The mosque has a capacity of 2,000 worshippers, "a marble facade, hand made tiles from Turkey, and a 72 foot minaret topped with a gold leaf crescent".
-The complex on about 77,500 sqft of land also contains a lecture and meeting hall, "classrooms, research centers, a bookshop, a children’s playground, and a car park".
+The mosque has a capacity of 2,000 worshippers and a 72 foot minaret.
+The complex on about 77,500 sqft of land contains other facilities including a lecture and meeting hall and classrooms.

-The mosque was financed by Saudi Arabia, specifically by Fahd of Saudi Arabia, after whom it is named, and by one of his sons, Prince Abdulaziz.
-The project was guided by then Director General and present Chairman of The Board, Khalil Al Khalil.
+The mosque was financed by Saudi Arabia, specifically by Fahd of Saudi Arabia, after whom it is named.
 It cost $2.16 million according to the Embassy of Saudi Arabia, and $8 million according to Washington Post.

-In a statement issued for the opening of the mosque, the Embassy of Saudi Arabia stated this was part of the "great attention" the Kingdom of Saudi Arabia "has given to Islamic centers, institutes and universities in non-Islamic countries to help Muslim minorities preserve their Islamic culture and educate them in the Arabic language".

 Prince Abdulaziz Bin Fahad Bin Abdulaziz Al-Saud, who was Minister of State and a Saudi cabinet member, provided funding for the land in 1993.
 King Fahad pledged funds for the construction of the building in 1995.
 Work began on the mosque in April 1996 and was opened in July 1998, with a ceremony and dinner attended by former chief of the White House staff John Sununu.
-Facilities for school for the recitation of the Qur’an and education in the Islamic sciences are to be (as of 1998) built adjacent to the mosque.

-The Mosque is open daily for all five prayers.
-It is owned and managed by The Islamic Foundation of Shaikh Ibn Taymiyyah.
+The mosque is owned and managed by The Islamic Foundation of Shaikh Ibn Taymiyyah.